hugoledoux/mywebsite/index.md

 I am currently working, among others, on the [storage and the analysis of massive TINs](http://www.3d4em.nl), the [validation and the automatic repair of polygons and polyhedra as found in GIS](http://geovalidation.bk.tudelft.nl), the [higher-dimensional modelling of geographical information](http://3dgeoinfo.bk.tudelft.nl/projects/geo5d/) (ie 4D+), and the [smart simplification of LiDAR datasets](http://3dgeoinfo.bk.tudelft.nl/projects/3dsm/).

-Teaching-wise, I am the responsible lecturer for the course *Geographical Information Systems and Cartography* in the [MSc Geomatics programme](http://geomatics.tudelft.nl) at TU Delft.
+Teaching-wise, I am the responsible lecturer for the courses *Geographical Information Systems and Cartography* and *Geo-datasets and data quality* in the [MSc Geomatics programme](http://geomatics.tudelft.nl) at TU Delft.
-For some years already, I've been using only free and open-source software for the labs, eg [QGIS](http://www.qgis.org/), [GRASS](http://grass.osgeo.org/), [Shapely](https://github.com/Toblerity/Shapely), and [TileMill](http://www.mapbox.com/tilemill/).
+For some years already, I've been using only free and open-source software for the labs, eg [QGIS](http://www.qgis.org/), [GRASS](http://grass.osgeo.org/), and [Shapely](https://github.com/Toblerity/Shapely).